What We Heard

 You can find more details and definitions related to City traffic and transportation bylaws in this provincial legislation:

-After your feedback is collected we will review and summarize the information into a What We Heard Report.
-Check back in January 2019 for the full report.
-There will also be two additional opportunities for Calgarians to speak about the proposed bylaw changes.
-The first is a meeting of Standing Policy Committee on Transportation and Transit and a public hearing at a meeting of City Council in early 2019.
+There are two more opportunities for Calgarians to speak about these proposed bylaw changes.
+The first is a meeting of Standing Policy Committee on Transportation and Transit (February 27, 2019) and the second is a public hearing at City Council on March 18, 2019.